cisocrgroup/Resources/manuals/profiler-manual.md

 If you decide to use the decomposed normalization form for your input files, consider to increase the maximum allowed Levenshtein distance in the configuration file.
-The does not distinguish between real and combining characters.
-For example the profiler would calculate a Levenshtein distance of 2 between `quâm` and `quem` if they where encoded in the decomposed normalization form.
+The profiler does not distinguish between real and combining characters.
+For example the profiler would calculate a Levenshtein distance of 2 between `quâm` and `quem` if they were encoded in the decomposed normalization form, whereas in composed form the distance would just be 1.

 #### Dictionary
 The dictionary is a simple text file that contains each word on a separate line.
 It cannot contain any duplicate entries and must not be sorted using your environment's default locale.
-Sort it using the c locale e.g.:
+Sort it using the C locale, e.g.:

 ~~~{.bash}
 $ LC_ALL=C sort file | LC_ALL=C uniq > outfile